oaklandrobotics/docs/src/projects/igvc-2024/electrical/Software Install Guide.md

 ## Overview

+This guide goes over the basic instructions to install each piece of software that would be needed to work on or recreate OUs 2024 IGVC robot - Horizon.

 ## Arduino IDE

 The Arduino IDE is a software tool used for writing, compiling, and uploading code to Arduino boards.
 Follow these steps to install Arduino IDE on your computer: